What Is High Cholesterol?

 - Memory loss

-Ask your doctor about the other drugs you are taking, including herbals and vitamins, and their impact on cholesterol-lowering medications.
-You should not drink grapefruit juice while taking cholesterol-lowering drugs.
-It can interfere with the liver's ability to metabolize these medications.
+Ask your doctor about the other drugs you’re taking, including herbals and vitamins, and their impact on cholesterol-lowering medications.
+You shouldn’t drink grapefruit juice while taking cholesterol-lowering drugs.
+It can make it harder for your liver to process these medications.